 The Singer machines built during the older times were very well known for their quality and build.
 Moreover, even today, they have been well sought after.

-There was a factory in Clydebank, near Glasgow during the period of 1882 and 1980 but it had to be shut down due to financial difficulties in 1980.
+There was a factory in Clydebank, near Glasgow, during the period of 1882 and 1980, but it had to be shut down due to financial difficulties in 1980.
 The train station which served the Singer still runs there.

 Most Singer machines nowadays are produced in China.
 Sometimes, the production of a few of the machines is sub-contracted to third-party dealers.

-Singer machines’ quality has gone downhill right from the time it has started its production from China.
+Singer machines’ quality has gone downhill right from the time it has started its production in China.
 Most people believe that Singer sewing machines’ production has a lower quality than it used to be.

 You will find that modern Singer machines will need more servicing and repairing than the other brand sewing machines.

 However, Singer has many happy customers who are beginner sewers.